crosswalk-project/crosswalk-website/public/documentation/about.md

 *   Control the upgrade cycle of an application by distributing it with its own runtime.
 *   Add custom extensions to an application, to leverage platform features not exposed by Crosswalk or the standardized web platform.

 The Crosswalk Project is open source, released under a [BSD licence](https://github.com/crosswalk-project/crosswalk/blob/master/LICENSE).
 The project was founded by Intel's Open Source Technology Center.
+For more information, please view the [Frequently Asked Questions](/documentation/about/faq.html).